SElarabi/PacMen_Exercise/README.md

 ##  Roadmap of future improvements ##

 - Modify code to allow the pacman character to change face direction.
-- Fix the stop option and allow to resume pacman carachters  movement when user hit move again.
+- Fix the stop option and allow to resume pacman carachters  movement when user hits move again.

 ## MIT License ##